Meowcate/Gwent-Replay-Data-Descriptor/descriptor.md

 Gwent action | GRDD action code | Note
 --- | --- | ---
 Choice in a list of cards | ``choice`` | The ``card-list`` element must be provided.
 This action shows a list of cards to choose for a player, so the replay viewer can see what the player could choose.
 The cards of the list are not moved from/to any position and exists only for display.
+Discover a card | `` discover`` | *See the Note below*

+> **Note : ** Sometimes, one can't know some informations in advance.
+For example, making a replay by watching a video, if the red player discards some cards during some turns, but blue doesn't check the graveyard soon enough, one can't know when this or that card has been discarded.
+In this kind of situation, the cards are moved hidden to graveyard when discarded, and when the information is known, the ``discover`` action ``target`` each card and use the ``card`` information of the step to "reveal" it to the replay tool.
+As this doesn't count as a real "ingame action", the ``step`` number of a ``discover`` action is always 0 : it's not counted by the replay tool, and you can't go to this specific moment.

 ## Before/After
 A **before/after** is an object containing the specific change of an action.
 This element is particulary important has it's a way to go back to the board statut before an action takes place.